 Meeting different people exposes you to new experiences and opinions, and making intergenerational friendships can keep you young at heart.
-Plus, younger people benefit from spending time with people with more life experience.
+Plus, younger people benefit from spending time with people with more life experience too.

 It’s true that making new friends can be more difficult when you’re over a certain age – especially if you’re shy.
 But there are many excellent ways you can meet new people and form new connections.

 Plus, aside from the enjoyment of looking for your new perfect home, you might also want to think about moving to a different area of the UK.
-Perhaps you want to be closer to friends and family, or maybe you’ve always dreamed of living in a lovely seaside town, or a quiet country village.
-If so, now’s the time to make a move!
+Perhaps you want to be closer to friends and family, or maybe you’ve always dreamt of living in a lovely seaside town, or a quiet country village.
+If so, now’s the time to make the move!

 14. Do up your home